 America’s counties are home to a wide variety of natural primary sources of energy.
 A diverse portfolio of electrical energy production is essential to America’s leadership in every field from health care to advanced manufacturing to artificial intelligence.
 Technological advances in solar, wind and nuclear energy have unleashed energy potential that was previously limited to counties with large coal or natural gas reserves.
-Now, more counties than ever are at the front lines of energy development and are playing a critical role in the energy future for our communities.
 County governments regulate energy development through permitting, land use planning, community engagement and more.
+Counties today are supporting the build-out of electrical infrastructure that will energize the nation for generations to come.

 NACo empowers counties with the tools and resources needed to consider and facilitate energy projects best suited for local communities.
 NACo is developing resources and tailored guidance to assist local governments in navigating the opportunities and challenges of different energy industries.